X

 When to see a doctor

-See your health care provider if you have pain during bowel movements or notice blood on stools or toilet paper after a bowel movement.
+See a healthcare professional if you have pain during bowel movements or notice blood on stools or toilet paper after a bowel movement.

 Causes